Fighting for Fair Pay

 Do I have to pay to join the case?

-Can A1 fire me or take action against me for joining the case?
+Can A-1 fire me or take action against me for joining the case?

 Case Inquiry

 Fill out this form if you would like someone from GSD to contact you to provide more information.
-Please note that if you would like to join the lawsuit, you must fill out the "Consent to Sue" form linked in the "How to Join this Case" section.
+Please note that completing this form does not establish an attorney-client relationship.
+For information on joining the case, please see the "How to Join this Case" section.